 - Think short-term and long-term

 Saying yes to every community request that comes into your Inbox might make you a popular with your local community, BUT it won’t make you strategic.
 Having a good strategy enables your project to direct Community Investment efforts with purpose.
 This lowers the risk of unintended outcomes and increases the chances that your community objectives will be achieved.

 Finally, any good strategy will have both short-term and long-term objectives.
-You will have quick high-visibility, “ribbon cutting” strategies that create good-will and gain a social licence, these will be short-term investments.
-Long-term investments that build local capacity over time and support the project’s overall goals that target risk management, reputation, productivity or sustainability, for example, local skills building or economic growth through local procurement.
-Finally, donations driven by requests from the community, while often can be a short-term strategy and ad-hoc can allow for the project to be seen as responsive to their community and depending on where your community is and their needs can be vital for your community investment strategy.
+You will have quick high-visibility, “ribbon cutting” strategies that create good-will and gain social licence, these will be short-term investments.
+Long-term investments that build local capacity over time and support the projects overall goals that target risk management, reputation, productivity or sustainability for example, local skills building or economic growth through local procurement.
+Finally donations driven by requests from the community, while often can be a short-term strategy and ad-hoc can allow for the project to be seen as responsive to their community and depending on where your community is and their needs can be a vital for your community investment strategy.
 Never underestimate the value of support for your local festival, sports team or school.